Beatrice Venezi

-Beatrice Venezi (5 March 1990) is an Italian conductor.
+Beatrice Venezi (born March 5, 1990) is an Italian conductor and pianist.

 Biography

 Beatrice Venezi was born in Lucca, Italy, in 1990.
 In 2015, she graduated in orchestral conducting from the Giuseppe Verdi Conservatory in Milan.
-She continued her studies in musicology, and her first essay was published in the prestigious journal Codice 602 under the title “Gaetano Giani Luporini: The Inner Necessity of Art.”
+She continued her studies in musicology, and her first essay was published in the prestigious journal Codice 602 under the title "Gaetano Giani Luporini: The Inner Necessity of Art".
 In 2005, she won the first prize at the Italian National Piano Competition and began collaborating with national and international orchestras.
 The next year, she won the first prize at the Luigi Zanuccoli Young Musicians Award.

 At the age of only 22, Venezi became a conductor.
 She was Assistant Conductor of the Armenian State Youth Symphony Orchestra, Principal Conductor of the Milano Classica Orchestra, Guest Conductor of the Orchestra della Toscana.
 In 2016, she was appointed Principal Director of the Nuova Orchestra Scarlatti Young.

-In 2019, she released her first album, titled My Journey - Puccini’s Symphonic Works.
+In 2019, she released her first album, titled My Journey - Puccini's Symphonic Works.

 In 2021, she co-hosted Sanremo music festival.

 In 2021, she received the Atreju21 award at the Atreju festival of the Fratelli d'Italia political party.